provenance-io/provenance-docs/docs/learn/dapps/identity-verification/flow.md

+---
+title: Verification Flow
+---

-# Verification Flow
+# Identity Verification Flow

-Here's the process by which a user obtains and uses identity verification on Provenance Blockchain
+The process of performing identity verification using Attributes on Provenance Blockchain is a crucial aspect of ensuring security and trust within the ecosystem.
+This process can be broken down into two main steps: obtaining a credential from an Identity Provider and presenting the credential from the user's wallet to any decentralized application (dApp).

-## User Undergoes KYC
+## Step 1: User Undergoes KYC

-The user is usually directed to a identity provider from an application.
+The user is typically directed to an Identity Provider from an application (dApp).

-To start the process, the user must go to an identity verification provider company.
+1. To initiate the process, the user must visit an identity verification provider company.

-The identity verification process typically involves the user providing some personal information, such as their name, date of birth, and address, as well as submitting relevant documentation to prove their identity.
-The documentation required may vary depending on the level of verification required by the application or service.
-For example, some services may require a government-issued ID, while others may require additional documents such as proof of address or proof of income.
+2. The identity verification process involves the user providing personal information (name, date of birth, address) and submitting relevant documentation to confirm their identity.
+Documentation requirements may vary based on the level of verification needed by the application or service. or example, some services may require a government-issued ID, while others may require additional documents such as proof of address or proof of income.

-Once the user has completed the verification process, the provider will write an attribute to the user's account on the Provenance Blockchain indicating that the user has passed the verification requirements.
-This attribute serves as proof that the user has completed the process and can be used to grant access to specific features or services within the Provenance ecosystem.
+3. Upon completing the verification process, the provider writes an Attribute to the user's account on the Provenance Blockchain, indicating that the user has passed the verification requirements.
+This Attribute serves as proof of completion and can grant access to specific features or services within the Provenance ecosystem.

-In addition, the identity verification provider will store the verification data in the EOS, which is a decentralized database that is maintained by a network of computers.
-By storing the verification data in the EOS, the provider ensures that the data is secure and cannot be tampered with.
-Furthermore, the provider will also create a unique NFT ( non-fungible token) that represents the verification data on the chain.
-This NFT allows the user to own their verification data as an asset in their account or wallet, ensuring the security and privacy of their sensitive information.
+4. The identity verification provider stores the verification data in the Encrypted Object Store (EOS), which coordinates with Provenance Blockchain NFT records.
+By storing the data in the EOS, the provider ensures data security and immutability.
+5. The provider also creates a unique NFT (non-fungible token) representing the verification data on the blockchain.
+   This NFT allows the user to own their verification data as an asset in their account or wallet, ensuring the security and privacy of sensitive information.

-Overall, the identity verification process is an important step in ensuring the security and integrity of the Provenance Blockchain ecosystem.
-By requiring users to complete this process, Provenance is able to maintain a high level of trust and security, which is critical in any blockchain-based application or service.

 ![identity verification check](/img/learn/dapps/verification-flow-1.png)

-## User Allow dApp to Read KYC
+## Step 2: User Grants dApp Permission to Read KYC

+User KYC Attributes can be utilized in two ways:

+1. The dApp or smart contract can make decisions based on the Attribute's presence or absence and name.
+If the Attribute exists, it means the user has met the requirements for the credential.
+In many cases, this check is sufficient to complete the business process.
+2. If the credential use case requires the full identity verification data, the dApp can request permission from the user to read the data stored in the EOS.

+The method for accessing NFT identity data depends on the Identity Provider.
+The provider could make the EOS Gateway available to application users or provide an API to fetch the data.
+For more information on the design and availability of Identity NFTs, refer to the [Identity NFTs](identity-nfts) section.

 ![identity verification check](/img/learn/dapps/verification-flow-2.png)